Current Projects

 Academic Team Members Project Leader: Mladen Kezunovic (TAMU, m-kezunovic@tamu.edu)

-Team members: Vijay Vittal (Arizona State, vijay.vittal@asu.edu) and Mani Venkatasubramanian (Washington State, mani@wsu.edu)
+Team members: Vijay Vittal (Arizona State, vijay.vittal@asu.edu), Mani Venkatasubramanian (Washington State, mani@wsu.edu), and Anamitra Pal (Arizona State, anamitra.Pal@asu.edu)

-Industry Team Members Evangelos Farantatos (EPRI), Lin Zhu (EPRI), Tongxin Zheng (ISO-NE), Rui Yang (NREL), Jianzhong Tong (PJM), Gilles Torresan (RTE), Justin Lee (SRP), Matthew Rhodes (SRP)
+Industry Team Members Evangelos Farantatos (EPRI), Lin Zhu (EPRI), Tongxin Zheng (ISO-NE), Rui Yang (NREL), Yang Chen (PJM), Gilles Torresan (RTE), Justin Lee (SRP), Matthew Rhodes (SRP)

 Project Period August 1, 2024 to July 31, 2026